 - Prestige Checking.
 Offers the bank’s best rates on EquityLines and CDs and allows you to use out-of-network ATMs without penalty.
 There’s a $25 monthly fee, but you can avoid it by maintaining a combined balance of $25,000, receiving at least $6,500 in direct deposits each month, or having a $25,000 consumer loan or a $100,000 home equity line with the bank.

-- Online savings.
-Requires $25 to open, but there’s no minimum balance requirement to earn its 0.03% APY.
+- First Citizens Online Savings.
+Requires $50 to open, but there’s no minimum balance requirement to earn its 0.03% APY.

 - Money market.
 This tiered-rate savings account earns up to 0.03% APY and requires a minimum opening deposit of $500 but allows for unlimited withdrawals and transfers via tellers or ATMs.